-Clinical fellows (such as those delivering undergraduate teaching) and research fellows employed by the NHS in contracts that mirror the junior doctors contract and who may also have an honorary contract with a university:
+Clinical fellows (such as those delivering undergraduate teaching) and research fellows employed by the NHS in contracts that mirror the junior doctors contract and who may also have an honorary contract with a university

 This group will be balloted and can take part in industrial action.
+If you have an honorary contract, you can only take industrial action if that contract does not specify any NHS duties.